 - Exclusion of 2,712 individuals and entities from federal health care programs.

 The report also summarizes various audit reports issued and OIG enforcement actions taken during the period of April 1, 2018, through September 30, 2018.

 Having effective healthcare compliance programs is of utmost importance for healthcare providers.
 Compliance programs help them prevent fraud, waste and abuse, create a mechanism for catching problems early, and provide the basis for a penalty reduction in case of the OIG enforcement actions.

-It can be difficult to know whether compliance program of an organization is effective.
-For this purpose they can use the OIG guidance created to help organizations measure the effectiveness of their compliance programs.
-It includes seven elements of an effective healthcare compliance programs and encourages organizations to select the measures that are applicable to them, based on their unique needs, resources and risks, as part of their ongoing compliance program assessment.
+It can be difficult to know whether the compliance program of an organization is effective.
+For this purpose, they can use the OIG guidance created to help organizations measure the effectiveness of their compliance programs.
+It includes seven elements of an effective healthcare compliance program and encourages organizations to select the measures that are applicable to them, based on their unique needs, resources, and risks, as part of their ongoing compliance program assessment.

 Editor’s Note: This post has been updated for accuracy and comprehensiveness.